aava-dragon/test/README.md

 # test
-learning how to use gitd
+learning how to use git